russellgill/ArtemisFaker/README.md

 Under-the-hood, the method sets the module in ```self.parent```.
 The control-sequence verifies that the method and the parent are both strings.
 This senario causes the methods to be lazy-imported.
 Should this not be the case, and the user has presented a callable method to the ```fake.add_faker(parent, method)``` method, an ```AssertionError``` is triggered.
 In the catch block, the method is checked to verify that it is not Numpy.
 If it is, infact Numpy, to avoid overwriting the state of the RNG back-end, Numpy is not imported, and the back-end's instance of Numpy is used to provide the random number generation.
 Otherwise, the module quickly checked to verify that the requested method is contained in the module.
 Should this test pass, the module is returned back to the Faker class.

 In the case that this is neither numpy, nor a callable, the class loads the module, and from there checks if the method is contained.
 Once this is completed, the method then returns the callable to Faker.
+Once returned back to the Faker instance, a ModelInterface instance is created which contains the parent and the target method.
+This is then loaded into a hashmap/dictonary to allow retreval later.

 ### Generating a random number